Vested interests: the underlying issue

 Grasping the significance of the mis-match entails engaging in the self-reflexive exercise of examining and making explicit the tools we ourselves think with.
 I have already alluded to two key tools: the hand (as a measure of contra-lateral hemisphere function) and our personal (Pepper) or institutional (Douglas) explanatory schema or world-view.

-People, agencies who have been informed about about the role of the MBM and ignored or rejected the evidence.
+People, agencies who have been informed about about the role of the writing-adept hand mis-match and subsequently ignored or rejected the evidence.

 The following correspondence had been conducted with no positive action.